-4. Reporting Requirements

-- Institutions shall report quarterly to the Office of Purchasing and Contracts at the Central Office the following information (in the format provided by the Central Office): - 1.
-Small/Minority/Woman-Owned Business Report in accordance with T.C.A. § 12-3-8. - 2.
-RFP Diversity Report report of contracts issued from requests for proposal for goods and/or services pursuant to T.C.A. § 12 -3-807(b). - Quarterly Contracts Report for Personal, Professional, and Consulting Contracts in accordance with Fiscal Review Requirements, institutions shall submit the following two (2) reports\:

-- 1. Contracts Ranging from \$2,000.00 to \$50,000.00 - 2.
-Contracts Ranging from \$50,000.00 to \$249,999.99 - \dollar amounts reported for each contract shall be based on total term of contract, including all renewals. - Senate Finance, Ways, and Means Report institutions shall submit an annual report of all existing service contracts.

-The Chancellor or designee may approve exceptions to the requirements of this guideline in appropriate cases.

-2. Clinical Affiliation Contracts

-Clinical affiliation agreement - an agreement whereby an institution in the Tennessee Board of Regents System ("Institution") desires to enter into a mutually beneficial agreement with another party ("Affiliate") providing for the training/experience of students enrolled at the Institution at the other party's facility ("Facility").
+- Provisions permitting the vendor to take a secured interest in personal property under the agreement. - Limitation on time in which state may bring suit.
+(T.C.A. § 28-3-109). - Provisions requiring confidentiality and nondisclosure that violate the Tennessee Open Records Act.
+(T.C.A. § 10-7-101 et seq.). - Reporting Requirements - Institutions shall report quarterly to the Office of Purchasing and Contracts at the System Office the following information (in the format provided by the System Office): - Small/Minority/Woman-Owned Business Report in accordance with T.C.A. § 12-3 8. - RFP Diversity Report report of contracts issued from requests for proposal for goods and/or services pursuant to T.C.A. § 12 -3-807(b). - Quarterly Contracts Report for Personal, Professional, and Consulting Contracts in accordance with Fiscal Review Requirements, institutions shall submit the following two (2) reports: - Contracts Ranging from \$2,000.00 to \$50,000.00 - Contracts Ranging from \$50,000.00 to \$249,999.99 - dollar amounts reported for each contract shall be based on total term of contract, including all renewals. - Senate Finance, Ways, and Means Report institutions shall submit an annual report of all existing service contracts. - o Exceptions - The Chancellor or designee may approve exceptions to the requirements of this guideline in appropriate cases. - Clinical Affiliation Contracts - Scope - Clinical affiliation agreement an agreement whereby an institution in the Tennessee Board of Regents System ("Institution") desires to enter into a mutually beneficial agreement with another party ("Affiliate") providing for the training/experience of students enrolled at the Institution at the other party's facility ("Facility"). - General Rules